jamche/nurseTracker/README.md

   - Set `USE_PLAYWRIGHT=true` and install Playwright + Chromium (some boards are JS-rendered).
 - Workday requests fail (403/429) or return empty results
   - Reduce frequency (daily is fine), and consider enabling Playwright for that board if needed.
+- Workday requests fail with `400 Bad Request`
+  - Workday tenants sometimes require specific headers/payloads; check `output/run_report.json` for the response body snippet.
+  - If it persists, we can add a Playwright-based fallback that scrapes the rendered Workday listings instead of using the JSON endpoint.
 - Email fails to send (auth / TLS / blocked login)
   - Verify SMTP settings, ports, and whether your provider requires an “app password” (common with Gmail).